SgtFoose/Evil-Portals/README.md

 mv -v -i /root/portals/Evil-Portals-main/Portals/mcdonalds-login /root/portals/

+---

-Verify the content of the Portals folder with command: ls
+Next, we need to verify the content of the Portals folder with command:

+ls

+If everything worked out well, please continue!

 ---